Webcast in German language – feel free to contact any member of our team for explanations in English.

 Felix Skala, LL.M.
 (Boston University)

-Felix Skala is head of the competition law department (antitrust, state aid law, public procurement law) of Deloitte Legal Germany and member of management team of the international Deloitte Legal Center of Expertise in EU Competition and Regulatory Law.
+Felix Skala is head of the competition law department (antitrust, state aid law, public procurement law) of Deloitte Legal Germany.
 Felix Skala has more than 17 years of experience advising national and international clients in all areas of German and European antitrust and competition law.
 He has conducted and coordinated numerous of European, national and multi-national merger control procedures.
 He has also been involved in several high-profile antitrust cases.
 In addition, Felix also advises undertakings and public authorities in all questions related to public procurement law and subsidies.
 Felix has experience in a wide variety of industries, including TMT, manufacturing, automotive, consumer business, healthcare and the public sector.
-Office: Hamburg
+The JUVE Handbook for Commercial Law Firms regularly lists Felix Skala as a "frequently recommended lawyer" for antitrust law: "extremely competent and very confident appearance, quick grasp of industry, product and market", client (JUVE Handbook 2021/2022)

 Felix is a German qualified attorney-at-law (Rechtsanwalt) and Corporate/M&A practitioner who joined Deloitte Legal Germany in 1999, to be admitted to the firm’s partnership in 2006.
 Felix has over 20 years of experience in advising domestic and international clients in M&A transactions as well as complex cross-border and corporate restructurings – often as leader or member of multidisciplinary international teams.
 He also advises clients in all aspects of general corporate law, in particular with respect to regulations applicable to groups of companies, as well as commercial law.
-Felix heads the firm's practice group Real Estate and is responsible for the firm's Dutch Desk activities.
+Felix is a member of the firm's practice group Real Estate and of our Dutch Desk.
 Felix received his legal education in Freiburg, Barcelona, Aruba, and Brussels.
 Besides his native German, he also speaks Dutch, English and Spanish fluently.
 For 10 consecutive years, JUVE Guide to Commercial Law Firms in Germany has been listing Felix as frequently recommended attorney for both Corporate Law as well as M&A, with competitors describing him as “competent and pragmatic“, “assertive, internationally experienced, resolute” as well as “outstanding M&A lawyer.”
-Office: Dusseldorf

 Dr. Michael Fischer